Skip to main content

 Krebit Sign secures every request with OAuth 2.0 bearer tokens issued from your tenant at https://{organization}.krebit.se.
 Every REST endpoint lives beneath /api/1.0, and any call without a valid token is rejected with 401 Unauthorized.

-Supported OAuth 2.0 flows
+Supported OAuth 2.0 grants

 FlowWhen to use itNotes